 BRIDLE TRAILS ASSOCIATION

 Download the NSBTA Newsletter here.
 Hope you like it!
-We only publish the Newsletter every other year but stay tuned for the 2015 edition.
+We only publish the Newsletter every couple of years but stay tuned for the 2017 edition.
 Also, in past newsletters I have written “virtual trail rides” as an idea to help you figure out exactly where your membership dollars have been spent.
 The “rides” have also been helpful to those who don’t know where some of the NSBTA trails are, especially new members.
 It’s also more fun than just reporting trail work.
 We have re-printed past “virtual rides” and they are available for download here, for those of you who haven’t seen them.
 As we explain different areas where we have been working, you will have an easier time picturing the locations.
 Some of the information is a little outdated now as trail accesses change, people move and new trails are cut.
 As always, feel free to contact us with any questions you might have.
 Download the NSBTA 2013 Newsletter Download Past Virtual Trail...Read More

 The North Salem Bridle Trails Association maintains and develops the historic system of trails which extends and connects more than one hundred miles of trails in the towns of North Salem and Ridgefield, CT.
 The NSBTA works to stimulate the interest of the community in the preservation of “horse country” and of our unique rural character.
 We enjoy some of the most beautiful trails in the eastern United States.